gnames/gnames/README.md

   * `PartialFuzzy` matching is provided for partial matches of species and infraspecies.
 To avoid false positives uninomials only checked for exact match.
+  * `Virus` matching provides viruses verification.
+  * `FacetedSearch` allows to use flexible query language for searching.
 * Providing names information from data-sources that contain a particular name.
   * Returning the "best" result.
-Best result is calculated by a scoring algorithm.
+The `BestResult` is calculated by a scoring algorithm.
-  * Optionally, returning multiple results for data-sources that are important to a `gnames` user.
+  * Optionally, returning multiple results for data-sources that are important to a [GNames] user.
-* Outlink URLs to some data-sources websites to show the original record of a name.
+* Providing outlink URLs to some data-sources websites to show the original record of a name.
 * Providing meta-information about aggregated data-sources.

 ## Installation

-Most of the users do not need to install `gnames` and can use fast remote service at `http://verifier.globalnames.org/api/v1` or use a command line client to `gnames`: [gnverifier].
+Most of the users do not need to install [GNames] and can use remote [GNames API] service at `http://verifier.globalnames.org/api/v0` or use a command line client [GNverifier].
 Nevertheless, it is possible to install a local copy of the service.

 ### Installation prerequesites

 * A Linux-based operating system.
 * At least 32GB of memory.
 * At least 50GB of a free disk space.
-* Fast internet connection during installation.
-After installation `gnames` can operate without remote connection.
+* Fast Internet connection during installation.
+After installation [GNames] can operate without remote connection.
 * PostgreSQL database.

 ### Installation process

-1. PostgreSQL
+1. **PostgreSQL**

     We are not covering basics of PostgreSQL administration here.
-There are many tutorials and resources for many Linux-based operating systems that can help.
+There are many tutorials and resources for Linux-based operating systems that can help.

     PostgreSQL database has to have `C` or `C.UTF-8` collation.
 This